Skip to contents

 In addition, crew worker processes may crash silently at runtime, or they may fail to launch or connect at all.
 The reasons may be platform-specific, but here are some common possibilities:

 • Memory: if a worker exhausts the available memory limits, it will crash, and there is no way to relay an informative error message.
-Please grant your workers more computer memory if you think that might have happened. crew.aws.batch and crew.cluster expose special platform-specific parameters in the controllers to do this.
+Please read https://wlandau.github.io/crew/articles/logging.html to learn about proactive resource logging, which can generate data to help troubleshoot in the event of a crash.
+If you need more memory, crew.aws.batch and crew.cluster expose special platform-specific parameters in the controllers to do this.

 • Connections: each worker must run on the same local network as the controlling R process, and it must be able to dial into that controlling process over TCP.
 Firewalls and proxies may interfere, and these safeguards exist for good reason, so please ensure any custom networking you do is safe and secure.
 For example, it is most likely not secure for these connections to pass through the public internet.
 For AWS Batch, we recommend you run the controlling R process and all the workers in an isolated security group that points to itself (details: https://wlandau.github.io/crew.aws.batch/#prerequisites).
 You may have to discuss with your system administrator.